Truvis/Sentinel/Parsers/LogStash/OPNSense/ReadMe.md

 # OPNsense > LogStash > Azure Sentinel

->NOTE: This guide does not touch on the parsing of the other log types from other services within OpnSense(expect that to come later).
+>NOTE: This guide does not touch on the parsing of the other log types from other services within OPNSense(expect that to come later).

 >NOTE: This guide currently is primarily for using a Custom Log Analytics table.
 Expect a modification to use ASIM-formatted NetworkSessions log later.

 >UPDATE: Suricata parsing was added.
-Make sure
+Make sure you have EVE logging checked in the IDPS configuration in OPNSense.

 ### Ubuntu (v22.04) Server in Azure